-Cultural Resources Question Information and Justification Please describe all ground disturbing activities associated with the project (including pipeline installation, service line installation, gas meter replacements, metering station construction or demolition, etc.).
+Cultural I Resources Question Information and Justification Please describe all ground disturbing activities associated with the project (including pipeline installation, service line installation, gas meter replacements, metering station construction or demolition, etc.).
 What is the maximum depth, width and length of excavations for each activity involving ground disturbance?
-Typical ground disturbing activities will take place in a 4-foot by 4-foot by 5-foot deep excavation, large enough to set a horizontal drilling machine.
-In some cases a maximum of 6-foot by 6-foot by 10-foot deep excavation will be used in some locations, if necessary.
+The installation of gas services will be done by directional drilling, insertion, open cut trenching.
+New high-density polyethylene (HDPE) gas services will be pulled through the existing steel service pipe, which will serve as casing pipe.
+Exact locations are unknown.
+The mains will be in the right-of-way (ROW) of the City of San Antonio and the services will run to each house along the street.
+Trenches for the new mains will be 2 feet wide or less with a 4-foot by 4-foot bell-hole for service connections.
 Will ground disturbance take place entirely in existing ROW or utility easements?
 Will it be restricted entirely to paved areas or will some disturbance take place in grassy, undisturbed, or natural areas?
-Yes, all gas main and services will be installed in existing right of ways and easements.
-Yes, some disturbance will take place in grassy, undisturbed, or natural areas.
-Some paved ares will be disturbed but will be restored to preconstruction conditions.
+Yes.
+All gas main and services will be installed in existing right of ways and easements.
+The main supply pipes are installed beneath asphalt roadways and the service lines are installed in residential, disturbed landscaped areas.
 Has the entire project area (width, length and depth) been previously disturbed by the original installation or other activities?
 If so, provide documentation or a description of prior ground disturbances, such as road or utility cross sections, plans or as-builts.
 If documentation is not available provide justification for how the ground was previously disturbed.
 Yes.
-The construction will be limited to existing right of ways.
-These areas have been previously disturbed by the construction of roadways and utilities.
+The project area is fully developed with streets, sidewalks, residential lots, driveways, and other utilities in the corridor.
 Does the project involve any physical impacts to buildings or structures?
 Please provide a description of the work that may affect buildings or structures and provide addresses and a map showing the locations.
-No.
+No. The project will replace pipe up to the gas meter and does not include any modifications or impacts to buildings or structures.